Home » Health Conditions » Women's Health » Pregnancy Health Care

 Pregnant women are advised to reduce cholesterol side effects by eating healthy, exercising regularly, drinking plenty of water, and avoiding alcohol and tobacco smoking, including second hand smoke.
 Their cholesterol health at this time in their lives is fragile and they can go from being fine one day to being in the pre-eclampsia stage the next.

 Additionally, pregnant women should watch their cholesterol health during pregnancy to help avoid the progression of atherosclerosis in their children later in their lives.
 Women who are dealing with cholesterol heart disease during their pregnancy are not able to take medication during the gestation period.
 If they develop hypercholesterolemia – an abnormally high concentration of cholesterol in the blood stream – the side effects of the condition will affect the child more than the mother.
-The could develop fat patches in the artery walls and they turn into atherosclerotic lesions during childhood.
+The fetus could develop fat patches in the artery walls and they turn into atherosclerotic lesions during childhood.
 If not treated, these lesions could cause death.

 Making sure that you keep an eye on your cholesterol during pregnancy is very important as your unborn child is as much at risk as you are.
 Eating right, exercising, and making sure that you do not drink or smoke during the pregnancy are all ways to make sure that your cholesterol levels stay within healthy ranges.
 The side effects and risks are simply not worth it and women who can follow a good diet and exercise regimen during their pregnancy will often find themselves continuing it well after their baby is born.